Daniel Richman

 Surveillance/Cybersecurity

 Richman is a recipient of Columbia University’s Presidential Award for Teaching.
 Before joining the faculty in 2007, he taught at Fordham Law School and the University of Virginia School of Law.
-In addition to his experience at the U.S. Attorney’s Office, where he was the chief appellate attorney and worked in both the organized crime and narcotics units, Richman clerked for Justice Thurgood Marshall on the U.S. Supreme Court and Chief Judge Wilfred Feinberg on the U.S. Court of Appeals for the 2nd Circut.
+In addition to his experience at the U.S. Attorney’s Office, where he was the chief appellate attorney and worked in both the organized crime and narcotics units, Richman clerked for Justice Thurgood Marshall on the U.S. Supreme Court and Chief Judge Wilfred Feinberg on the U.S. Court of Appeals for the 2nd Circuit.

 Richman has served as an adviser to former FBI Director James B. Comey and as a consultant to the U.S. Department of Justice and Department of the Treasury.
 Under New York City Mayor Michael Bloomberg, Richman served as chairman of the Local Conditional Release Commission.
-He is currently a faculty adviser to the Columbia Law School Center for the Advancement of Public Integrity.